null

 Some manuscripts come to us that have already been self-published, and we can't consider these for publication with Te Herenga Waka University Press.

 Some writers send their manuscript to multiple publishers in the same email, with a cover letter meant for all.
 It is best not to do this!
 Instead, think carefully about where your work would fit best, and approach publishers individually.
-Let the publisher know if you are submitting it elsewhere simultaneously.
+If you are submitting your manuscript elsewhere simultaneously, let the publisher know.

 I want to write my life story.
 Where can I get advice about writing it?